 This week’s poll question is: Which Version of Microsoft Office Are You Using?

-This week, Microsoft announced Office 2013, which you can already download as a Consumer Preview version.
+This week, Microsoft announced Office 2013, which you can already download as a Consumer Preview version, and of course you can get a copy of our Office 2013 guide.
 A new version of Office doesn’t come out every day, and this new release has made us curious as to which version of office you currently use (if at all).
 Since Office is not a free suite, many of us are not in any hurry to upgrade, and there’s quite a fragmentation of versions among users.
 On top of that, we tend to get very used to our Office, and when Microsoft comes out with a big change, as happened with Office 2007, many were reluctant to make the change.
 Which version are you using right now?

 Why do you you use your chosen version?
 Do you think it’s the best, or did you just not feel the need to change?
 Which version is the best, in your opinion?
 Tell us all in the comments!